JYL-LU/refactor-code-HW1/README.md

 - HTML
 - CSS

-## for more infromation, please visit the website at
+## For more infromation, please visit the website at

 https://jyl-lu.github.io/refactor-code-HW1/